greghxc/cark-clint/README.md

 ## Provider Implementation Notes

 ### Flight Stats
-Flight stats provides multiple API's endpoints for flight lookups: one for looking up scheduled flights more than three days in advance, and another for flights less than three days in advance that includes tracking and flight status.
+Flight stats provides multiple API endpoints for flight lookups: one for looking up scheduled flights more than three days in advance, and another for flights less than three days in advance that includes tracking and flight status.

 This application chooses which API to call based on the flight date, and returns a standard payload with a single schema, regardless of date.